 Introduced in August of 2020, the Imagine is the world's first model to use a combination of both a microphone and a receiver in the ear, according to Beltone.
 Using Microphone & Receiver-in-Ear (M&RIE) technology, the hearing aid offers natural sound by filtering and delivering optimal sound even in noisy environments.
 This technology can distinguish multiple sounds at once and make sure you can focus on the important ones.
 That means you can listen to the grandkids play outside without being distracted by the sound of the wind or cars passing by.

 The Beltone Imagine is compatible with Apple devices and Android smartphones, so users can stream audio from their favorite devices to their hearing aids.
-The rechargeable battery in the hearing aid lasts up to 30 hours, so you won’t have to worry about a dead battery in the middle of the day.
+The rechargeable battery in the hearing aid lasts up to 30 hours, so you won't have to worry about a dead battery in the middle of the day.
+Also, this top-of-the-line hearing aid won a gold 2020 Stevie Award for the Most Valuable Medical Innovation.

 Great for mild to severe hearing loss, the Beltone Amaze features background noise and wind noise reduction.
 Whether you're enjoying a musical, going to the movies, or watching TV with the family, you'll always experience full, rich sound.
 Available in multiple styles, eight different colors, and a rechargeable batteries option, there is a Beltone Amaze to fit any lifestyle and preference.